Top 25 Trades That Pay Well For 2026 (Plus Training Requirements & Salary Data)

 6. Aircraft Mechanics – $87,000

 Aircraft mechanics maintain and repair the complex systems that keep airplanes safe and operational.
-This trade combines mechanical skills with cutting-edge technology in a critical safety role.
+This trade combines mechanical skills with advanced technology in a critical safety role.

 Training typically involves completing an FAA-approved aviation maintenance program, usually taking 18-24 months at a specialized school.
 Programs cover airframe systems, powerplant operations, and avionics.
 FAA certification is required for most positions.